How to Fix Timer not advancing on Speed Queen TR7000WN (Top Load)

 Can I advance the timer manually to finish a stuck cycle?

 Yes, you can carefully turn the timer knob clockwise by hand to advance past the stuck position as a temporary fix.
-This is not a permanent solution and the timer should still be replaced.
+However, this isn’t a permanent solution, and you should still replace the timer.

 Is this repair safe to do myself, or should I call a technician?

 Replacing the timer on the TR7000WN is a manageable DIY repair if you unplug the machine first and carefully label all wire connections before removing the old timer.
-If you are uncomfortable working with electrical components, contact a certified appliance technician.
+If you’re uncomfortable working with electrical components, it’s best to contact a certified appliance technician.